 For girls the cohort hypothesis is remarkably successful in accounting for the observed bimodality in the full sample.
-We see that girls born around 1960 have a unimodal height distribution at age one that coincides very closely with the lower peak of the pooled estimate, while girls born around 1970 also have a unimodal density, but shifted to the higher peak of the pooled density.
+We see that girls born around 1960 have at age one a prominent mode that coincides very closely with the lower peak of the pooled estimate, while girls born around 1970 have a mode that is shifted to the right coinciding with the higher peak of the pooled density.
 Boys are not quite so cooperative.
-For both the 1960 and 1970 cohorts of boys we find bimodality in the estimated cohort densities.
-Note,however that the two cohorts exhibit asymmetric bimodality: the 1960 boys have a larger peak coinciding with the lower of the two peaks of the combined sample, while the 1970 boys have a larger peak that coincides with the higher of the two peaks of the combined sample.
+For both the 1960 and 1970 cohorts of boys we find more pronounced bimodality in the estimated cohort densities.
+Note, however that the two cohorts exhibit asymmetric bimodality: the 1960 boys have a larger peak coinciding with the lower of the two peaks of the combined sample, while the 1970 boys have a larger peak that coincides with the higher of the two peaks of the combined sample.
 Thus, the boys weakly confirm the cohort interpretation suggested by our findings for girls.
 For the moment we are unable to offer any better explanation of these puzzling findings, however we would like to stress that we would not have noticed this curious bimodality effect had